 Asiel served as station agent until July 1862, when he received a recruiting commission from Governor Yates, and according to the regimental history: "with the cooperation of leading citizens and business men, undertook the work of enrolling a sufficient number of men to form a Company."
 He was promoted to Captain of Company D of the 96th Illinois on August 9.
 (Above - Civil War era photo of Captain A.Z.
 Blodgett from the "History of the 96th Regiment Illinois Volunteers" 1887).

-At the Battle of Chickamauga, September 18-20, 1863, Blodgett received a severe gunshot wound in the right shoulder on Friday evening, while advancing the skirmish line.
-He did not leave command, remaining until Sunday, when he was disabled by a heavy tree limb which was torn off by artillery fire and fell on him, injuring his back.
+During one of the initial skirmishes of the Battle of Chickamauga, on September 18, 1863, Blodgett received a severe gunshot wound in the right shoulder near McAfee Church, while advancing the skirmish line.
+He did not leave command, and fought with the regiment until Sunday, September 20, when he was disabled by a heavy tree limb which was torn off by artillery fire and fell on him, injuring his back.
 Postcard of McFarland's Gap, Battle of Chickamauga site, Teich Archives RC411.

 According to his biographical sketch of 1891, Blodgett participated in all engagements of the Atlanta campaign and was with General Sherman until the capture of Atlanta.
 He was also present at the Battle of Lookout Mountain, and Missionary Ridge.

 On returning to Waukegan after the war, Blodgett resumed his place as station agent where he worked until his retirement in 1900.
 He was recognized as the oldest employee for the railroad at Waukegan, having been with the company for 42 years, except for his term of service in the Civil War.
 He was considered, "prompt, correct and reliable and by his uniform courtesy and fairness has won the respect and good will of all with whom he has had business relations."
 Above - Blodgett from a glass negative made circa 1878, LCDM 2011.0.86